Click a topic, or press the enter key on a topic, to reveal its answer.

 The IDNYC card will include the name that is listed on your "proof of identity" documents (such as your passport, driver license, birth certificate, consular ID, etc.) unless you also present a court-ordered name change order with your chosen name.

-If you are transgender and need legal assistance with a legal name change, or if you have questions related to name changes for undocumented immigrants, you can contact the following organizations:
+If you are transgender and need legal assistance with a legal name change, or if you have questions related to name changes for immigrants, you can contact the following organizations:

 New York Legal Assistance Group (NYLAG), LGBTQ Law Project